yext/search-core/README.md

 });
 ```

+And that's it!
 See **[our documentation](https://github.com/yext/answers-core/tree/master/docs/answers-core.answerscore.md)** for a full list of supported API calls.

 ## 📄 License